AquaFrostByte/ESP32-Cheap-Yellow-Display/TROUBLESHOOTING.md

 # Cannot upload
 - On Ubuntu and flavors disable or uninstall service `brltty` and make sure user is in group `dialout`

+# Cannot compile
+- Install `pyserial` if not already installed